Tsrgtm/custom-library/README.md

 - **Text Color:** Use `data-card-text` to set the text color.

 These customization options provide flexibility in tailoring the appearance and behavior of elements to match the desired design and functionality.

+## Contribution Guidelines

+We welcome contributions to this library!
+Please follow these steps to contribute:

+1. **Fork the repository**: Click the 'Fork' button at the top right of the repository page on GitHub.
+2. **Create a new branch**: Create your feature branch (`git checkout -b feature-branch`).
+3. **Make your changes**: Add your changes to the codebase.
+4. **Commit your changes**: Commit your changes (`git commit -am 'Add new feature'`).
+5. **Push to the branch**: Push your changes to the branch (`git push origin feature-branch`).
+6. **Create a Pull Request**: Open a pull request to the main branch of the original repository.

+Please ensure your code adheres to the existing style and includes relevant tests.
+All contributions are welcome, from bug fixes and improvements to documentation and new features.

+## Support

+If you have any questions or need further assistance, please contact us at [support@yourdomain.com](mailto:support@tusargautam.com.np).